 Imagine the scenario of a restaurant.
 One server is having a bad night, an isolated experience that just seems to snowball, and they end up messing up an order to quite a disastrous effect.
 A disillusioned patron posts on the restaurant’s Facebook page about the awful experience, the bad service, improperly prepared food, and how they never want to return – and encourage others to avoid it as well.
 Social customer service can come to the rescue.
 Other patrons of the restaurant, devoted Facebook fans, will see this post and defend the restaurant.
 They assure the cranky patron that this had to be isolated, that they’ve never experienced anything but the best.
 The restaurant then responds with dignity and grace, apologizing for the patron’s unfortunate experience, offering to comp them two entrees to give them another try.
 The loyal tribe members are more impressed by the restaurant’s attempt to make sure everyone has a great experience and the grumpy patrons are convinced that they want to try this restaurant again.
 Everybody wins.
 The grumpy patrons get some free food and redemption to their date gone awry.
 The tribe members are affirmed that the restaurant they love is a worthwhile place to eat that cares about its customers.
 The restaurant has turned a negative review into a positive experience, turning bad publicity into a high quality user experience for all.

-Sure, this is a best case scenario, but it’s one I’ve seen countless times over on Facebook, Twitter, Instagram, and Google Plus repeated in numerous iterations.
-Everyone complained about Comcast’s customer service for YEARS, but as soon as they created a customer support handle on Twitter, they became a paragon of customer service.
+Sure, this is a best case scenario, but it’s one I’ve seen countless times over on Facebook, Twitter, and Instagram, repeated in numerous iterations.
+Everyone complained about Comcast’s customer service for YEARS, but as soon as they created a customer support handle on Twitter, they became a paragon of customer service (for about ten whole minutes).
 There are numerous other case studies on the topic.
 If you haven’t taken your social media into social customer service, you might want to give it a try.